fresheneesz/parsinator.js/Readme.md

 # Parsinator.js

-Yet another parser combinator library with a couple unique features:
+Yet another [parser combinator](http://en.wikipedia.org/wiki/Parser_combinator) library with a couple unique features:

 * State, which helps for contextful languages of any reasonable amount of complexity (like ones that have LR conflicts or whitespace delimiting).
 * Powerful debug recording and displaying.
 This can be enormously helpful figuring out why your parser isn't working as you expect.

+## Parser Combinators

+A parser combinator

 ## Example